 Labor and Climate Justice Education Committee

-Kelly Mayhew, Co-Chair, AFT Guild, San Diego &
+Kelly Mayhew, Co-Chair, AFT Guild, San Diego and

 Grossmont-Cuyamaca Community Colleges

-Ben Todd, Co-Chair, Oxnard Federation of Teachers & School Employees
+Ben Todd, Co-Chair, Oxnard Federation of Teachers and School Employees

 Fred Glass, San Francisco Community College District Federation of Teachers

-Ann Killebrew, San Francisco Community College District Federation of Teachers, Retiree Chapter
+Ann Killebrew, San Francisco Community College District Federation of Teachers

 Teresa Laughlin, Palomar Faculty Federation

-Jim Miller, AFT Guild, San Diego & Grossmont-Cuyamaca Community Colleges
+Jim Miller, AFT Guild, San Diego and Grossmont-Cuyamaca Community Colleges

 Linda Tubach, United Teachers Los Angeles

 The committee has developed lesson plans on labor for students at all levels of education, from preschool coloring books to college and university readings, to union-based new member orientation programs.
-Find the most popular and enduring lessons and materials here.
-These are available for free as pdf download, or for sale in print.
+These are free to download, and for sale in print.

-Committee member Bill Morgan is author of the most recent elementary curriculum, FarmWorker Comix, with artwork by the late legendary comic book artist Spain.
-He also authored Mission Labor, a bilingual English/Spanish pamphlet for fourth grade social studies.
+Committee member Bill Morgan authored the most recent elementary curriculum, FarmWorker Comix, with artwork by the late legendary comic book artist Spain.
+Morgan also authored Mission Labor, a bilingual English/Spanish pamphlet for fourth grade social studies.
 Phyllis Chiu’s smash hit, Yummy Pizza Company, has been revised as the Yummy Strawberry Company.
-Find them all here!

 Climate Justice Toolkit

-The committees’s newest project is a series of flyers about the CFT’s climate justice agenda and what members can do to take action.
-Find information about our campaign and the Climate Justice Toolkit here.
+The committees’s newest project is a series of flyers about the CFT’s climate justice agenda that spells out what members can do to take action.
+Find our Climate Justice Toolkit here.